Biostev/Project1/README.md

 # Features
 - You can enter your formula and see info about this material or chemical.
 Also you can add yours!
 (Over 100 supported for now)
+- You can adjust the information you need with checkboxes
 - Easy to use

 # Dependencies